-The following table summarizes the activity of the Company's liability for unrecognized tax benefits at December 31, 2020 and 2019:
+The following table summarizes the activity of the Company's liability for unrecognized tax benefits at December 31, 2021 and 2020:

-2020 2019 Balance at beginning of period \$ 17.8 \$ 14.4 Additions for tax positions of the current year Additions for tax positions of prior years 0.9 7.8 Reductions for tax positions of prior years (6.1) Lapses of applicable statutes of limitations (1.0) (4.3) Settlements during the period (0.1) Balance at end of period \$ 11.6 \$ 17.8
+2021 2020 Balance at beginning of period \$ 11.6 \$ 17.8 Additions for tax positions of prior years 0.5 0.9 Reductions for tax positions of prior years (0.3) (6.1) Lapses of applicable statutes of limitations (0.1) (1.0) Balance at end of period \$ 11.7 \$ 11.6

-As of December 31, 2020, \$10.4 million of unrecognized tax benefits would impact the Company's effective tax rate, if recognized.
-Of that amount, it is reasonably possible that \$0.4 million of the total amount of unrecognized tax benefits will decrease within the next twelve months due to resolution of income tax audits or statute expirations.
+As of December 31, 2021, \$5.2 million of unrecognized tax benefits would impact the Company's effective tax rate, if recognized.
+Of that amount, it is reasonably possible that \$0.5 million of the total amount of unrecognized tax benefits will decrease within the next twelve months due to resolution of income tax audits or statute expirations.

-The Company classified interest expense (income) and any related penalties (refunds) related to income tax uncertainties as a component of income tax expense (benefit).
-The following table summarizes the Company's interest expense (income) related to tax uncertainties and penalties recognized during the years ended December 31, 2020 and 2019:
+The Company classified interest income and any related refunds related to income tax uncertainties as a component of income tax expense.
+The following table summarizes the Company's interest income related to tax uncertainties and refunds recognized during the years ended December 31, 2021 and 2020:

-20 20 2019
+2021 2020

-Interest expense (income) \$ (0.3) \$ 0.5
+Interest income \$ (0.5) \$ (0.3)

-Penalties (refunds)
+Refunds (0.1)

 Accrued interest and penalties related to income tax uncertainties are reported as components of other current liabilities and other long-term liabilities in the consolidated balance sheets.
-The following table summarizes the Company's liabilities for accrued interest and penalties related to income tax uncertainties at December 31, 2020 and 2019:
+The following table summarizes the Company's liabilities for accrued interest and penalties related to income tax uncertainties at December 31, 2021 and 2020:

-December 31, 2020 Decembe r 31 , 2019 Accrued Accrued interest penalties Accrued interest Accrued penalties Other current liabilities \$ 0.5 \$ 0.1 \$ 0.5 \$ 0.1 Other long-term liabilities 0.1 0.5 Total liabilities \$ 0.6 \$ 0.1 \$ 1.0 \$ 0.1
+December 31, 2021 December 31, 2020

+Accrued Accrued interest penalties Accrued interest Accrued penalties

+Other current liabilities \$ \$ \$ 0.5 \$ 0.1

+Other long-term liabilities 0.2 0.1

+Total liabilities \$ 0.2 \$ \$ 0.6 \$ 0.1

-The Company has tax years from 2013 through 2020 that remain open and subject to examination by the Internal Revenue Service.
-Tax years from 2016 through 2020 remain open and subject to examination in the Company's various major state jurisdictions within the United States.
+The Company has tax years from 2013 through 2021 that remain open and subject to examination by the Internal Revenue Service.
+Tax years from 2013 through 2021 remain open and subject to examination in the Company's various major state jurisdictions within the United States.